IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/graphql-benefits.md

 ### Validate queries as you work

-Because GraphQL is a type system and everything about it is part of its schema, it’s easy to check if your request is valid or not while it’s being created.
+Since GraphQL is a type system and everything about it is part of its schema, it’s easy to check if your request is valid or not while it’s being created.
 You don’t have to wait until runtime to know if your request is invalid.
 There are multiple ways to validate a request: use a GraphQL tool (which has a built-in parser), use introspection queries to check the schema, or let the server validate the request against the schema version on the server.

 GraphQL servers define the type system.
 That means everything about it is part of the schema.
 You can validate queries as you create them with testing tools or introspection.
 You can also let the server validate requests against the current schema.